 If you want to give yourself the best chance of success in the music industry, then you may want to consider joining the IMA Music Business Academy.
 This is a online music business course created by us, that will give you all the knowledge you need to shave years of trial and error off your music career.
 Instead of going through everything yourself and making mistakes as you go along, why not give yourself access to methods that are proven to work?

-While it’s a paid course, it’s much cheaper then all the other courses out there (About 90% cheaper then most, but still at a better quality).
-We intentionally priced it much lower then out competitors for one main reason: We want as many people joining the Academy as possible!
+While it’s a paid course, it’s much cheaper than all the other courses out there (About 90% cheaper than most, but still at a better quality).
+We intentionally priced it much lower than our competitors for one main reason: We want as many people joining the Academy as possible!

 Our main goal is to see you succeed as a musician, and start making money without the help of a record label.
 We can help you build your fan base, and put into practice methods that will have you seeing real results in terms of fans, opportunities and money.

 If you want to find out more about the IMA Music Business Academy or sign up, click here.

 So that’s it for now.
 The information on this page will help you set up a good foundation to base your music career on.

 We aren’t going to leave you to do everything else yourself though, no. We’ve got plenty more useful information on this site that will help guide your music career in the right way.